LakshmiNarayanan2003/LakshmiNarayanan2003/README.md

 #### Hello there 👋

  # About me :
-  I'm Lakshmi Narayanan, a 17 year-old guy, who loves programming.
+  I'm Lakshmi Narayanan, a 17 year-old-guy, who loves programming.
   I prefer Trees and a cup of Tea with OVER headphones and game-on.
    A Morning-bird.
    Loves to talk anything about programming.
  Introvert, trying to become an extrovert.
-  There is 3 points in life.
+  There are 3 points in life.
 2 points are not in your control.
 The only thing under your control is the distance between the first and the last point.
- The distance between the birth and the death is the only thing under your control.
+ The distance between birth and death is the only thing under your control.
   So,
  "Live a life, you'll remember."